abbastec/agro/README.md

 }
 ```
 ### Sub Task (Primary)
-- [x] If Mobile Number exist in Database and [Status=2 or Status=3], then response status will be 1.
+- [ ] If Mobile Number exist in Database and [Status=2 or Status=3]
+* - [ ] Return response status as 1.
 We can Navigate the screen to get password.
-- [ ] If Mobile Number exist in Database and [Status=1], then response status will be 2.
+- [ ] If Mobile Number exist in Database and [Status=1]
+* - [ ] Return response status will be 2.
 We can Navigate the screen to get OTP.
-Also API will send Generated OTP to mobile number.
+* - [ ] Also API will send Generated OTP to respective mobile number.
 - [ ] If Mobile Number does not exist in Database we will throw 401 error

 ### Sub Task (Secondary)